storj-archived/autobin/README.md

 Dependencies
 ------------

 In order to run autobin you have to install git, curl, jq and the dependencies for the build steps.
 Driveshare-gui needs nodejs and NSIS (windows only).
-Storjnode needs python2, psutil, py2exe / py2app, virtualenv, 7zip, Microsoft VisualC++ Compiler Package for Python 2.7
+Dataserv-client and Storjnode needs python2, psutil, py2exe / py2app, virtualenv, 7zip, Microsoft VisualC++ Compiler Package for Python 2.7